Active Galaxies NewsletterAn electronic publication dedicated to the observations and theory of active galaxies

 Jobs Adverts - Meetings Adverts - Special Announcements

 The Latex macros for submitting abstracts and dissertation abstracts are appended to each issue of the newsletter and are also available on the web page.
+Please note that the editor may reject submissions which do not use the template.
 As always, any suggestions or feedback regarding the newsletter are welcome.

 Many thanks for your continued subscription.

 SDSS J013127.34-032100.1: A newly discovered radio-loud quasar at z=5.18 with extremely high luminosity

 Wei-Min Yi1, Feige Wang2, Xue-Bing Wu2,3 et al

 1. Yunnan Observatories, Chinese Academy of Sciences, Kunming 650011, China.

 2. Department of Astronomy, School of Physics, Peking University, Beijing 100871, China

 3. Kavli Institute for Astronomy and Astrophysics, Peking University, Beijing 100871, China